patrick-klein/CarND-Vehicle-Detection/README.md

 The most important optimization to the pipeline was increasing the accuracy of the classifier.
 I tried several different classifiers, but the linear SVM was the most reliable.
 I also performed a grid search on the SVM parameters, and used the optimal values.
 It was also important to remove the KITTI images from the training set, as their quality was inconsistent with the quality of the project video.

 I also optimized the performance of the test pipeline by increasing the number of scales that are searched.
 This helped ensure that vehicles were always detected, and allowed the overlap to remain somewhat low.
-And even though it tended to increase the number of false positives, the effect was mitigated in the video pipeline using a heatmap.
+And even though it tended to increase the number of false positives, the effect was mitigated in the video pipeline by using a heatmap.

 ---